Connecting Canadians in need

-Having access to reliable internet is increasingly important in today’s interconnected world.
-But for less fortunate families, it can still be a struggle.
-42% of low-income homes don’t have internet.
+Having access to reliable internet is essential in today’s interconnected world.
+But for low-income families it can still be a struggle.

 Speeds of up to 25 megabits per second (where available) and up to 300 gigabits of data per month

-Digital literacy support available at any of our TELUS Learning Centre
+Digital literacy support available at any of our TELUS Learning Centres

 Access to free TELUS Wise® training and tools to participate safely in our digital world

-Internet for Good supports thousands of low-income Canadian families with children under the age of majority currently receiving income assistance under the Employment and Assistance Act or disability assistance under the Employment and Assistance for Persons with Disabilities Act (collectively, “BCEA”).
+Internet for Good supports thousands of low-income Canadian families in BC and Alberta who have children under the age of majority and are currently receiving the maximum Canada Child Benefit.

-You are eligible for Internet for Good if you have received either:
+You are eligible for Internet for Good if you have ONE of the following:

 Bringing digital equality to low-income families

 Struggling Vancouver moms Reava Connolly and Jessica Taylor found meaningful connections online and with their children with help from Internet for Good.